jujupapaye/whales_trajectories/README.md

 Used to train and build a NODE model from trajectory dataset (Toulon's fin whales or sperm whales 3D).
 The constructed model is an ODEFunc as defined in models_odenet.py.
 We can parametrized the hidden_size in option (default 150).
 The number of epochs can be chosen too (default 200).

-Parameter --mode:
+Parameter --mode => we give different input to our network depending on the mode, a point of a trajectory will be:
-- normal :
+- normal : (x,y,t)
-- add_p0 :
+- add_p0 : (x,y,t,x0,y0) where x0,y0 is the point of departure of the trajectory
-- random :
+- random : (x,y,t,x0,y0), and we add some random vector at every step of the solver.
+(See the corresponding paper https://papers.nips.cc/paper/2019/file/59b1deff341edb0b76ace57820cef237-Paper.pdf)

-The learned function is then saved in model/odefunc_ .pt where ...
+The learned function is then saved in model/odefunc_dataset_mode_hidden_size.pt respected to the input parameters chosen.

 Once the model is learned and save, we can generate trajectories and the corresponding vector plot with generate_trajectories.py, and generate_vector_plot.py respectively.